Kubernetes vs Docker Swarm

 From their origins as cumbersome and inaccessible, to ubiquitous, containers have become a pivotal piece of the Java ecosystem.
 And, with diverse applications using containers, container orchestration is becoming more and more requisite.
 Just as Docker claimed the mantle for containers, Kubernetes seems to have cemented itself as the choice for container orchestration.
-With Docker Swarm on tenuous footing, it’s hard to see that changing anytime soon.
+With Docker Swarm on tenuous footing, and Kubernetes orchestration widely adopted, it’s hard to see that changing anytime soon.

 Working in Docker and Kubernetes?